 During its plantation decades, Hacienda San José's sole crop was sisal.
 This is the tree material that forms rope; the natural rope is still often known simply as sisal (or sisal rope).

-• Today, sisal has made a comeback as a natural carpeting material and as eco-friendly covering for cats' scratching posts.Continue to 4 of 18 below.
+• Today, sisal has made a comeback as a natural carpeting material and as an eco-friendly covering for cats' scratching posts.Continue to 4 of 18 below.

 04 of 18